nikitanimore992/LearnJavaScript/Readme.md

 One of the most commonly used functions in the Math object is the Math.random() function, which generates a random number between 0 (inclusive) and 1 (exclusive).
 This function can be used to generate random numbers for various purposes such as games, simulations, and other applications.</p>

+# Number

+<p>The JavaScript Number object is a built-in object that provides a number of properties and methods for working with numeric values.
+The Number object can be used to convert a value to a number, perform mathematical operations, and format numbers for display.

+One of the most commonly used methods of the Number object is the Number() function, which can be used to convert a value to a number</p>